 For the magic of kayfabe to work, the wrestlers must give the audience no clues to disambiguate what they are watching, to separate their reality from the fictional reality of the performance.
 If they do, the spell evaporates.
 To this end, wrestlers never break character in public, whether in the ring, in a TV interview, or at the grocery store.
 (This is called “keeping kayfabe”).

 A heel’s performance splits the crowd and gets them arguing with each other about conflicting realities.
-Human nature dictates that some of the crowd love to hate the heel and his dirty tricks, others love to support him and taunt their disapproving neighbors.
+Human nature dictates that some of the crowd love to hate the heel and his dirty tricks, others love to support him as a means to taunt their disapproving neighbors.

 Thus a well-executed kayfabe drama transforms from a physical struggle between the heel and the face into an emotional struggle between the factions of the audience over their conflicting perceptions of the heel.
 The heel magnifies the liminal experience of kayfabe, because human beings are never more likely to lose their grip on objective reality than when they are *outraged*.
 Hate doesn’t just blind us.
 Hates makes us vulnerable to minor hallucinations and delusions, too.

 Back in the 1940s, a wrestler named Gorgeous George pioneered a new kind of heel, the “dapper heel.”
-Instead of wearing black and playing the thug, Gorgeous George dressed in elegant clothes and coiffed his blond hair.
-He had himself photographed often with beautiful models and associated himself with garish luxury, vanity, and fussiness.
-He was the opulent devil incarnate.
+His character relied on narcissism for effect.
+Instead of wearing black and playing the abusive thug, Gorgeous George dressed in elegant clothes and coiffed his blond hair.
+He had himself photographed often with beautiful models and associated himself with garish luxury, vanity, and condescension.

 KAYFABE SPREADS TO OTHER GENRES